 Available with Spatial Analyst license.

-The Nibble global function allows selected areas of a raster to be assigned the value of their nearest neighbor.
+Replaces selected cells of a raster with the value of their nearest neighbor.
 This is useful for editing areas of a raster where the data may be erroneous.

 First, the algorithm determines all areas from the mask raster with the value NoData.
 The corresponding areas on the input raster will be nibbled.
-Second, an internal Euclidean allocation is performed to allocate values to the masked pixels based on Euclidean distance.
+Second, an internal Euclidean allocation is performed to allocate values to the masked cells based on Euclidean distance.

 The value of the cells from the input raster that correspond to the cells of NoData from the mask raster are nibbled and replaced by the value of the nearest neighbor according to Euclidean distance.

 In the following example, the Nibble function was applied to the input and mask rasters.
 Nibble will only be applied to the NoData values in the mask raster.
 All non-NoData pixels on the mask raster receive the value from the input raster.
 These cell values and their locations will be used to assign values to the NoData locations identified on the mask raster.
 The NoData locations will receive the value of the cell in the input raster that is identified as the closest non-NoData cell on the mask raster.